aviadr1/learn-python/docs/_build/02_variables/exercise/questions.md

-# 7 boom
+# 4 boom
+in this exercise, we're going to take some song lyrics, and replace every 4th word of each line with the word "boom". and then print out the lyrics.
+> NOTE: this exercise is simple but takes a lot of lines of code.
+> we _will_ learn loops __IN THE NEXT LESSON__. loops will help us write shorter solutions, but for now __YOU DONT NEED LOOPS__

-use the following code, which puts an important string in a variable named _`song`_
+use the following code, which puts an _important_ 😜 string in a variable named _`song`_
 ```python
 song = """
 Never gonna give you up